NEW! Choose from 1M accommodations in 200 countries: Private Rooms, Apartments and LGBTQ-friendly hotels

 Kick-start your morning the local way with a coffee and cornetto at Giselda in Trastevere, then wander across to the charming Isola Tiberina (Tiber Island).
 While Rome as a whole is an Instagrammer’s dream, the Tiber Island is arguably one of the city’s crowning jewels.
 The boat-shaped island is connected to both banks of Rome via historic bridges, and on the island you’ll find the 16th century Fatebenefratelli Hospital and the 10th century Basilica of St. Bartholomew.

 With pasta already covered for day one, day two inevitably means eating the other Italian food staple: pizza.
 Naturally, Rome is teeming with rustic pizzerias, but we suggest hitting up Ai Marmi in Trastevere.
 This no-frills venue chaotically serves its pies with a handful of traditional toppings including prosciutto, mushrooms, and salami, but we suggest keeping things simple and going for a classic margherita.
 Unlike its counterpart in Naples, Rome pizza is thin and crispy.
 The tradition dates back to WWII, when soldiers needed to ration out their dough and create as many pizzas as possible.
-Da Remo nails this tradition to a T, and paired with a beer of choice, you’re guaranteed a good night out.
+Alternatively, if you are looking for the original style pizza from Naples, venture out to Porta Salaria and enjoy the fluffy pies served at Pro Loco Pinciano.

 A visit to the Colosseum in Rome is as necessary as a visit to the Statue of Liberty in NYC - simply essential!
 We suggest starting in Piazza Venezia, then walking through the Roman Forum until you reach the grandiose Colosseum.
 Marvel at remnants of Rome’s ancient city, and take a step back in time to previous centuries.
 Once at the Colosseum, do a full circle and appreciate this iconic and unique amphitheatre which dates back to 70AD.
 This will undoubtedly be another occasion to take a couple of snaps for your Instagram feed.